jkamenik/orig-blog/source/words-to-live-by/index.markdown

 A slight modification that makes more sense to me: "You can take a boy to college, but you can't make him think."

-Basically, you can do a lot (or even everything) for something or somebody else, but there is a point where they need to decide to move forward.
+Basically, you can do a lot (or even everything) for something or somebody else, but there is a point where they need to decide to move forward on their own.

+## Do it for yourself/pride ##

+There is an old adage where a son asks his father "But why do you finish backside of the furniture?
+No one ever sees it, no one would ever know."

+To which the father replies "I see it and I would know."

+Software is exactly like that!
+Most of the time no one is ever going to see exactly what was done.
+But it is still inappropriate to cut corners.

+## Do no harm ##

+Put another way "Broken gets fixed, sloppy lives forever."
+Doing something haphazardly, for any reason, is wrong.
+When you go to do anything it is your job to make sure that you are **NOT** doing something worse.

+In other words it is your job to make sure that you are designing things that are rock solid.

+## Always leave it better then you found it ##

+Open source (at least good open source) is built on the principle that you don't/can't know everything.
+Share your source, get judged, and learn.
+Source gets better because the person on the other is trying to make things better.

+Everyone should strive to make the code that they work with better.